 You should call our service when we are open, as our clinicians can assess your needs and signpost or book you into a range of Wakefield District services.

 You can find out more about choosing the right service locally in this leaflet (download PDF).

 I have feedback or a complaint about the service

-Please get in touch with our service manager, Patricia Lang.
+Please get in touch with our team.
 By knowing about the problem, we can try our best to solve it straightaway for you.